 I began my teaching career in 1990 and Harborne is the fifth Birmingham school I have taught in, teaching across both KS1 and KS2.
 I have been involved with senior leadership since 2002, when I was Assessment Leader and Year 6 Leader.
 I then became a Deputy Head in 2005 at a small Church school and stayed there for 3 years before becoming Deputy Head at Harborne in 2008.
-I was Acting Head Teacher here for almost a year and have now been Head of School since September 2013.
+I was Acting Head Teacher here for almost a year and became Head of School in September 2013.
 I became full Head Teacher in September 2018.
 I attend all full governing body meetings and all committee meetings except curriculum, where my deputy attends in my place.
 I love working at Harborne and am very proud of the committed team we have, who work endlessly to provide a nurturing and effective environment for our children to achieve success in.